hisk/flux-wallet/README.md

-# Flux Wallet App Boilerplate
+# Flux Wallet Demo App
-The boilerplate for a simple virtual wallet app built using React and Flux.
+A simple virtual wallet app built using React and Flux.

+*How to Run:* Install the required dependencies by running `yarn` then start the dev server using `yarn start`.